Eric Chaisson

-Eric J. Chaisson (pronounced chase-on) is an American astrophysicist known for his research, teaching, and writing on the interdisciplinary science of cosmic evolution.
+Eric J. Chaisson (pronounced chase-on; born 26 October 1946) is an American astrophysicist known for his research, teaching, and writing on the interdisciplinary science of cosmic evolution.
 He is a member of the Center for Astrophysics | Harvard & Smithsonian, teaches natural science at Harvard University and is an elected Fellow of the American Association for the Advancement of Science.

 He has published nearly 200 peer-reviewed articles in science journals on topics including interstellar clouds and nebulae as well as the supermassive black hole at the center of the Milky Way Galaxy, complexity science utilizing the innovative concept of energy rate density, waste heating effects on climate change, and astrobiology of life in the Universe.
 He also seeks to unify natural science and works to improve science education nationally and internationally.

 Biography

 Chaisson was born October 26, 1946 in Lowell, Massachusetts.
-He graduated in physics from University of Massachusetts Lowell in 1968 and earned his PhD at Harvard in 1972.
-He has held professorial appointments at the Center for Astrophysics | Harvard & Smithsonian, Johns Hopkins University, Space Telescope Science Institute, and Tufts University, where he was for 20 years director of the Wright Center for Science Education while holding research professorships in the department of physics and in the school of education.
+He graduated in physics from University of Massachusetts Lowell in 1968 and earned his PhD at Harvard University in 1972.
+He has held professor appointments at the Center for Astrophysics | Harvard & Smithsonian, Johns Hopkins University, Space Telescope Science Institute, and Tufts University, where he was for 20 years director of the Wright Center for Science Education while holding research professorships in the department of physics and in the school of education.
 He is now back at the Harvard College Observatory where, in semi-retirement, he teaches one course each year and works with colleagues at the allied Smithsonian Astrophysical Observatory.

 He was commissioned an officer in the U.S. Air Force at Lackland Air Force Base in 1970, served on active duty and in the reserves mainly at Mildenhall RAF base and Hanscom USAF base until 1986, after which he was honorably discharged at the rank of captain.
 He took leave from academia in 1986 at MIT Lincoln Laboratory as staff physicist working on ballistic missile defense amidst occasional consulting and advising for many years with the military-intelligence community.
 He spent sabbaticals in the 1980s at Wellesley and Haverford colleges, in 1996 was visiting scholar and national lecturer for Phi Beta Kappa, and in 2018 worked on solar energy as visiting professor at University of Notre Dame and Distinguished Fellow at its Institute for Advanced Study.